ric2b/Vivaldi-browser/chromium/content/browser/compute_pressure/README.md

 compute pressure state from the operating system.
 This interface is also a dependency injection point for tests.

-`content::PressureServiceImpl` serves all the mojo connections for a frame.
+`content::PressureServiceImpl` serves the mojo connection for a frame.
 Each instance is owned by a `content::RenderFrameHostImpl`.
-The class receives `device::mojom::PressureState` from `device::PressureManagerImpl` and broadcasts the information to the `blink::PressureObserver` instances.
+The class receives `device::mojom::PressureUpdate` from `device::PressureManagerImpl` and broadcasts the information to the `blink::PressureObserverManager` instance.

-`content::PressureQuantizer` implements the quantization logic that converts a high-entropy `device::mojom::PressureState` into a low-entropy one, which minimizes the amount of information exposed to a Web page that uses the Compute Pressure API.
-Each `content::PressureServiceImpl` uses a `content::PressureQuantizer` instance, which stores the frame's quantization schema and produces quantized data suitable for frame.

 `blink::PressureObserver` implements bindings for the PressureObserver interface.
 There can be more than one PressureObserver per frame.

+`blink::PressureObserverManager` maintains the list of active observers.
+The class receives `device::mojom::PressureUpdate` from `content::PressureServiceImpl` and broadcasts the information to active observers.